hiafraan/hiafraan/README.md

 # Hello and Welcome 👋, I'm Afraan Mohamed

-## Passionate Coder
+## Software Engineer

 - 💻 Proficient in HTML, CSS (Sass), and JavaScript.
-- 📱 Experienced in React (Redux) for web and React Native for mobile app development.
+- 📱 Experienced in React (Redux) for web, Next.js for server-side rendering (SSR), and React Native for mobile app development.
-- 🛠️ Skilled in Python (Django), Java (Spring Boot), and Node.js (Express.js) for server-side development.
+- 🛠️ Skilled in Python (Django), Java (Spring Boot), Node.js (Express.js), and PHP (Laravel) for server-side development.
 - 🗃️ Familiar with databases like MySQL, PostgreSQL, and MongoDB.
 - ✉️ You can contact me at [hiafraan@gmail.com](mailto:hiafraan@gmail.com).
-- 😉 Why do programmers prefer dark mode?
-Because light attracts bugs!

 ### Skills